Arowynn/100-days-of-code/log.md

 ### Day 19: September 6, 2017

-**Today's Progress**: Lectures 29-32, Forms, Inputs, Form Tags, Labels
+**Today's Progress**: Lectures 29-37, Forms, Inputs, Form Tags, Labels; Create a form assignment

 **Thoughts** This stretch of material is all learning and no pracicing right now.
-To help it stick in my head, I'm creating my own library in Google Docs to reference while working on projects (if needed)
+To help it stick in my head, I'm creating my own library in Google Docs to reference while working on projects (if needed).
+DONE with HTML portion of the course!!!!!!

-**Link(s) to work**:  N/A
+**Link(s) to work**:  <a href="https://codepen.io/Arowynn/pen/BdeOEw" target="_blank">Form Assignment</a>

 <!--
 ### Day : , 2017